 Green Hedges School accepts children who are motivated and able to learn, who will benefit from our comprehensive curriculum, and who will embrace the School’s Mission and Core Values.

-Children applying for Grade 1 and above are required to have the WISC-I-III WISC-IV or the WISC-IV Integrated assessment.
+Children applying for Grade 1 and above are required to have the WISC-V Integrated assessment.
 No formal testing is required for children applying to the Preschool and Kindergarten programs.

 Yes.
-Children must be three-years-old by September 30 and toilet trained to enter the Preschool program.
-At the discretion of the School, and on a space available basis, applicants who do not meet the age criteria may be considered for mid-year enrollment on or after July 1.
+Children must be 2 years old by September 30 to enter the Montessori Preschool program.
+At the discretion of the School, and on a space available basis, applicants 3 and older may be considered for mid-year enrollment on or after July 1.

-Children may successfully enter the program at ages four and five if they have the ability to interact positively with others, an appropriate degree of self-control, listening skills, and a willingness to learn.
+Children may successfully enter the program at ages 4 and 5 if they have the ability to interact positively with others, an appropriate degree of self-control, listening skills, and a willingness to learn.

 Yes.
 Green Hedges School is accredited by the Virginia Association of Independent Schools (VAIS) and is affiliated with the American Montessori Society (AMS).
 We are also members of the National Association of Independent Schools (NAIS), and the Association of Independent Schools of Greater Washington (AISGW).

 Green Hedges seeks to admit students who will be successful in our program.
 Admission is based upon academic records, recommendation statements, formal assessment results, and a personal interview.
 The student assessment visit, which assesses developmental readiness, academic aptitude, behavioral matters, and work habits at age appropriate levels, also informs the School’s decision.
 Green Hedges School does not discriminate on the basis of race, sex, religion, or national origin in the administration of its educational policies.

 Montessori Full-Day and Grades 1 -5: 8:15 am–3:15 pm